kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/PRINCIPLES.md

 - The Liskov substitution principle - any subclass should supplement the parent class but not change it.
 It extends the second SOLID principle—the OCP—by focusing on the behavior of a supertype—which is a base or parent class—and its subtypes—which are derived or child classes.

 - The interface segregation principle - a few separate interfaces are better than one combined interface.
+  These benefits demonstrate why the ISP helps you develop interfaces that are effectively designed and minimize the impact of modifications.
+  While you can add a new method to an existing interface, if the new method implements a different responsibility, it’s best to separate it into a new interface.
+Implementing new methods without considering potential effects can lead to unintended and undesirable results, so it’s best to adhere to this principle from the start.

 - The dependency inversion principle - dependencies should be only on abstractions.